SDSU to Launch Innovative Curriculum and Catalog Management Systems

 Perhaps most importantly, while the curricular timeline will largely remain the same during the AY20/21 implementation year, this integrated catalog-curriculum system can help SDSU increase the speed of curriculum approval in future years, and thereby potentially shorten the time from formally proposing a new course or program to its appearance in the catalog.

-- Proposers should strive for approval by all university-level committees before end of Spring 2020.
-Committees are not active over summer and proposals need to be approved at the September 2020 University Senate meeting to make AY21/22 catalog.
+- Proposers should strive for approval by all university-level committees before the end of Spring 2021.
+Committees are not active over summer and proposals need to be approved at the September 2021 University Senate meeting to make AY22/23 catalog.

-- Current curriculum proposals types and their prompts have been substantially reduced and clarified through consultations with various curriculum-focused senate committees.
+- Curriculum proposal types and their prompts have been substantially reduced and clarified through consultations with various curriculum-focused senate committees.

 - Check back to this website for updates, templates, and training opportunities and resources.